| Who applies?

-Please read the Guidelines for using the Gateway logo (PDF, 272 Kb) to check how the logo can be used and minimum size and space requirements.
+Please read the Gateway Visual Identity Guidelines (updated July 2016) (PDF, 1 Mb) to check how the logo can be used and minimum size and space requirements.

 Below are links to a black and white and colour version of the logo.
 Click on the link to access the files.
 The images are for reference only.